 The AD5380 is a complete, single-supply, 40-channel voltage output DAC that offers 14-bit resolution.
 The part is available in a 100-lead LQFP package and features both a parallel and a serial interface.
 This product includes an internal, software selectable, 1.25 V/2.5 V, 10 ppm/°C reference that can be used to drive the buffered reference inputs; alternatively, an external reference can be used to drive these inputs.
-Internal/external reference selection is via the CR10 bit in the control register; CR12 selects the reference magnitude if the internal reference is selected.
-All channels have an on-chip output amplifier with rail-to-rail output capable of driving 5 k Ω in parallel with a 200 pF load.
+Internal/external reference selection is via the CR10 bit in the control register; CR12 selects the reference magnitude if the internal reference is rail-to-rail output capable of driving 5 k Ω in parallel with a 200 pF load.